 Using HSON

-SA5 Data parses HSON blocks in your page, and loads that data into internal datasource structures which can then be data-bound to do things like;
+SA5 Data parses HSON blocks in your page, and loads that data into internal structures which can then be data-bound to do things like;

 Populating a form options field from the CMS